 - the ways in which personal data is secured (for example: encryption, access control, pseudonymisation).

 With regard to the requirements for a data processing register, ICT has adapted the following:

 Since ICT has no obligation to appoint a data protection officer, this is not included in the processing register.
 ICT has instead included the roles of process owner and an application manager in the processing register.
 This also stipulates that the owner can never be the same person as an application manager, as a result of which the “two sets of eyes” principle is achieved.
 The purpose for which the personal data is processed has been translated by ICT into the process for which the personal data in question is used.

 The categories of personal data are based on the categories in the retention period schedule.
 This enables the storage period to be defined.
-Where the data is hosted is registered: NL, EU or outside the EU.
+Where the data is hosted: NL, EU or outside the EU.

 Rights of data subjects

 ICT undertakes to: